tlamedia/gtm-kit/readme.txt

 == Changelog ==

-= 1.x =
+= 1.9 =

 Enhancements:

-* Added option to include include the customer data in the data layer on the "purchase" event.
+* Added option to include the customer data in the data layer on the "purchase" event.
 * Added the constant 'GTMKIT_WC_DEBUG_TRACK_PURCHASE', which allows you to force tracking of purchase event on every page refresh for debugging.

 Bugfixes:

+* Fixed a bug where Easy Digital Download Pro was not detected.

 Other:

-* Changed required capability from 'install_plugins' to 'manage_options'
+* Changed required capability from 'install_plugins' to 'manage_options'.
 * WooCommerce tested up to: 7.6

 = 1.8 =